dsathyakumar/jsBytes/recursion.md

 ### EXPLANATION:

-=> We store the result of calling tco (wrapped around our recursive function logic) into the sum variable, which now has the accumulator function, which is the
-     result of tco function execution.
+- We store the result of calling tco (wrapped around our recursive function logic) into the sum variable, which now has the accumulator function, which is the result of tco function execution.

-=> The sum variable is now a function expression that when called (e.g. sum(1, 10)) will execute the accumulator function that tco returned.
+- The sum variable is now a function expression that when called (e.g. sum(1, 10)) will execute the accumulator function that tco returned.

-=> The accumulator function is a closure (meaning when we call sum the accumulator will have access to the variables defined inside of tco -> value, active and
-      accumulated; as well as our own code which is accessible via the identifier f).
+- The accumulator function is a closure (meaning when we call sum the accumulator will have access to the variables defined inside of tco -> value, active and accumulated; as well as our own code which is accessible via the identifier f).

-=> When we call sum for the first time (e.g. sum(1, 10)) we indirectly execute accumulator.
+- When we call sum for the first time (e.g. sum(1, 10)) we indirectly execute accumulator.

-=> The first thing we do inside of accumulator is push the arguments object (an Array-like object) into the accumulated Array (so the accumulated[ ] will now
-     have a length of 1).
+- The first thing we do inside of accumulator is push the arguments object (an Array-like object) into the accumulated Array (so the accumulated[ ] will now have a length of 1).

-=> It's worth knowing that the accumulated Array always has a max of 1 item inside of it at any point in time.
-And is also symbolic to the fact that although we
-     recursively execute, we always create only one stack entry at any point in time within the while loop.
+- It's worth knowing that the accumulated Array always has a max of 1 item inside of it at any point in time.
+And is also symbolic to the fact that although we recursively execute, we always create only one stack entry at any point in time within the while loop.

-=> The active variable by default is false.
+- The active variable by default is false.
 So as accumulator is called for the first time, we end up inside the if conditional, and then reset active to true.

-=> Now we get to a while loop (we're still calling functions recursively, as you'll see in a moment; but this is a very clean loop compared to an ugly for loop with lots
+- Now we get to a while loop (we're still calling functions recursively, as you'll see in a moment; but this is a very clean loop compared to an ugly for loop with lots of operators/operands).
-     of operators/operands).

-=> The while loop simply checks whether the accumulated Array has any content.
-If it does then we call the f function (our recursive logic function) and pass
-     through the arguments that were inside accumulated[0] (for the first run of this function that would've been [1, 10]).
+- The while loop simply checks whether the accumulated Array has any content.
+If it does then we call the f function (our recursive logic function) and pass through the arguments that were inside accumulated[0] (for the first run of this function that would've been [1, 10]).

-=> When we pass the contents of accumulated[0] we use the shift Array method to actually remove it from the accumulated Array so it now has a length of zero.
+- When we pass the contents of accumulated[0] we use the shift Array method to actually remove it from the accumulated Array so it now has a length of zero.

-=> If we ignore for a moment the code inside the while loop; on the next iteration of this while loop the condition of accumulated.length will fail and so we would
-     end up setting active to false and ultimately return to sum the value of the variable value.
+- If we ignore for a moment the code inside the while loop; on the next iteration of this while loop the condition of accumulated.length will fail and so we would end up setting active to false and ultimately return to sum the value of the variable value.
 But, this won’t happen.
 This is where it gets confusing!
 Hold on!

-=> The f function is our own code.
-Our own code which is invoked by the accumulator the calls the sum function again (which indirectly calls the accumulator
+- The f function is our own code.
+Our own code which is invoked by the accumulator the calls the sum function again (which indirectly calls the accumulator function again).
-     function again).

-=> If our code returns x then the while loop will stop.
+- If our code returns x then the while loop will stop.
 Lets get to this case later.

-=> If our code can't return x (notice our code has a conditional check to see if y is greater than zero, if it is then we return x, otherwise...)
-     we call sum again and pass through modified arguments, which internally re-invokes accumulator again.
+- If our code can't return x (notice our code has a conditional check to see if y is greater than zero, if it is then we return x, otherwise...) we call sum again and pass through modified arguments, which internally re-invokes accumulator again.

-=> This time when we call sum & accumulator in turn, we don't get inside of the if-conditional because active is already set to true.
+- This time when we call sum & accumulator in turn, we don't get inside of the if-conditional because active is already set to true.

-=> So the purpose of calling sum & accumulator in turn, from inside our own code is simply to allow us to store the newly modified arguments inside the
+- So the purpose of calling sum & accumulator in turn, from inside our own code is simply to allow us to store the newly modified arguments inside the accumulated Array.
-     accumulated Array.
 That is in this case we would store [2,9]

-=> The sum function then returns undefined (as we weren't able to move into the if conditional)
+- The sum function then returns undefined (as we weren't able to move into the if conditional)

-=> The flow of control then throws us back into the original while loop inside our original accumulator call (that's still going, it hasn't stopped yet) and undefined is
-     what's stored into the value variable.
+- The flow of control then throws us back into the original while loop inside our original accumulator call (that's still going, it hasn't stopped yet) and undefined is what's stored into the value variable.

-=> At this point the accumulated Array has once again got some content and so the while loop's condition passes once more and the loop iterative execution
+- At this point the accumulated Array has once again got some content and so the while loop's condition passes once more and the loop iterative execution continues.
-     continues.

-=> Now, at some point our code is going to call sum with the y argument set to zero meaning that when the accumulator function calls our
-     code the condition y > 0 will fail and so we return the value of x (which has been incremented each time along the way).
+- Now, at some point our code is going to call sum with the y argument set to zero meaning that when the accumulator function calls our code the condition y > 0 will fail and so we return the value of x (which has been incremented each time along the way).
      No extra arguments are pushed into the accumulated array.
 This is because, sum is not called and therefore, in turn accumulator is not called.

-=> When that happens, x is returned and assigned as the value to the value variable, and so our code never called sum and thus the
-     accumulated Array is never modified again; meaning the while loop condition inside the accumulator function will fail and thus the accumulator function will end returning whatever value is stored inside the value variable (which in this example is the value of x).
+- When that happens, x is returned and assigned as the value to the value variable, and so our code never called sum and thus the accumulated Array is never modified again; meaning the while loop condition inside the accumulator function will fail and thus the accumulator function will end returning whatever value is stored inside the value variable (which in this example is the value of x).

-You can now perform recursion in JS without any issues with the call stack !!
+**You can now perform recursion in JS without any issues with the call stack !!**